ethstorage/ethstorage-doc/storage-provider-guide/configuration.md

 # Configurations

+If this is your first time installing an es-node, you'll need to configure it by creating a data file for each shard using the `es-node init` command.
+After that, you can start the es-node with various options.

+During devnet tests, the run.sh file already includes the proper options for your convenience, but you should be prepared to specify configurations as needed.

 ## Configuration to create data files

 With `es-node init` command, you can init your es-node by creating a data file for each shard.